ecodynlab/GALUP/Modules 2/module2.md

 > **Co-authors**: Silas Achidago (<ins>s.achidago@<i></i>ufl.edu</ins>) and Julie Peeling (<ins>juliepeeling@<i></i>ufl.edu</ins>)

 **What will you learn from this module?**
-- Introduction to Change Detection
+- Introduction to change detection using remote sensing,
-- Change Detection using Remote Sensing
+- Different ways change can be detected, choosing the best sensor combinations,
-- Change Detection in GEE
+- Conducting change detection in GEE using a few common examples.

 ## 1. Introduction to Change Detection
-**Change Detection** Is the conversion of a landscape from one dominant feature type to another.
-Changes could be observed in the shape or size of patches of land cover, timing of the seasonal processes or the pace of conversion to other cover types.
+**Change Detection** Is the generic term used when utilizing remote sensing sensor(s) to detect, delineate, and potentially, measure the conversion of a landscape from one dominant feature type to another.
+Changes could be observed in the shape, size, or texture of patches of land depending on the magnitude of the change, and the characteristics of the sensor utilized.
 Examples include;
-- Land degradation as a result of grazing
+- Land degradation as a result of deforestation or overuse,
+- Urban expansion,
+- Flooding,
-- Changes in tree cover due to wildfire or deforestation
+- Landscape scarring due to forest fires etc.

-- Urbanization
+**Forms of Change** Landscapes can change in different ways; a detailed understanding of the kind of change determines the sensor to be used to extract the best performance out of remote sensing techniques.
+- Directional change.
+E.g Urban development/growth direction: Needs high spatial resolution imagery, generally involving at least one band that can track vegetation (e.g. NIR)
+- Cyclic change, for example crop or grassland phenology: Needs high temporal resolution imagery so changes around critical growth stages can be captured, typically also using a vegetation tracking band (NIR),
+- Multidirectional change.
+E.g. Deforestation and forest regeneration: Needs moderate spatial and temporal resolution depending upon the magnitude of change.
+Having calendar-date imagery is useful when change needs to be traked across multiple years.
+- Between class changes.
+E.g. forest to agriculture conversion: Typically needs high spatial and temporal resolution to be able to tell different growth stages apart,
+- Within-class changes.
+E.g. change in vegetation index values: Typically needs high spectral resolution to be able to tell different vegetation types apart

 **Change Detection answers the questions;**
 - How much and what kind of change has occurred?
 - Where and when has change taken place?
 - What are the trends in the change?

-**Forms of Change;**
-- Directional change.
-E.g Urban development/growth direction
-- Cyclic change.
-E.g Seasonal phenology
-- Multidirectional change.
-E.g. Deforestation and forest regeneration
-- Between class changes.
-E.g. forest to agriculture conversion
-- Within-class changes.
-E.g. change in vegetation index values

 ## 2. Change Detection Using Remote Sensing
-Changes in the landscape are detected as changes in the spectral values of pixels.
-We can use spectral signatures to differentiate between cover types and calculate environmental indices.
-For example, healthy vegetation has high reflectance in the green and near-infrared but low in the short-wave infrared while burned areas have low reflectance in the green and near-infrared but high in the S short-wave infrared.
-Note, Change detetcion is only possible if time series data is available  to compare changes to cover types and features.
+At the most basic, remote sensing techniques rely on tracking changes in spectral reflectance profiles of individual pixels.
+Differences in spectral characteristics of different cover types can often be exploited to differentiate between cover types.
+As an example, healthy vegetation has high reflectance in the near-infrared spectrum but low reflectance in the red spectrum.
+Moisture in vegetation also strongly absorbs shortwave radiation making these bands very useful for tracking water status in plants.
+Further, differences in spectral characteristics can be explited by combining different spectral bands into standardized indicies, with the bands determining which phenomenon can be best tracked.
+Note that change detection almost always requires imagery to be available at at least two different time periods.

 <p align="left">
 <img src="https://user-images.githubusercontent.com/85199074/194796915-95e941ba-75d1-4c58-aa52-2462e10d18ba.jpg">